makyo/writing/content/work/post-self/book/src/ps-exo.md

     * [ ] RJ 012 --- RJ at the clinic, discovering ey don't need ACLs in a lucid dream.
     * [ ] Ioan 006 --- Back at home with Dear, Qoheleth messages (split)
     * [ ] Sasha 002 --- things are moving quickly
-    * [ ] RJ 013 --- struggling with numbness, trying to learn to manipulate the dream, memories.
+    * [ ] *In progress* RJ 013 --- struggling with numbness, trying to learn to manipulate the dream, memories.
+    * [ ] *In progress* Carter 008 --- At work, viewing everyone with suspicion, DDR votes changing
-    * [ ] Carter 008 --- Carter calls out, Prakash warns, threatened by mooks
+    * [ ] *In progress* Carter 009 --- Carter calls out, Prakash warns, threatened by mooks
-    * [ ] TODO
+    * [ ] *TODO*
-        * Need more Ioan/Qoheleth story before gathering of Odists, perhaps a flashback to/story from Dear about forming the clade?
+        * Ioan/Qoheleth: story before gathering of Odists, perhaps a flashback to/story from Dear about forming the clade?
+        * RJ: Going a bit nuts, language creeping in from the shadows, deducing what happened to Cicero, emself
+        * Sasha: gets lost while working with Carter and Debarre.
+As seen from the inside gives Carter hint to use mirror rig
+        * Carter: decides to go after RJ, helped by Caitlin, emails Avery and Prakash
 3. Ketuvim
+    * *TODO*
+        * RJ: going crazy, bending world to eir whim.
+        * Carter: makes it to RJ, gets mirror rig in place, gets attacked, Caitlin fights mooks while Carter dives in.
+        * RJ: Surprised to see Carter there, resists leaving as the sudden aspect of something not being in control is a shock
+        * Sasha: endless field of dandelions, then suddenly Debarre, pulled back, brought up to speed on what Carter learned about how to rescue lost and the conspiracy
     * [ ] Ioan 007 --- Mustering the Odists
     * [ ] Qoheleth 004 --- Qoheleth is patient
     * [ ] Ioan 008 --- Ready to head out